-To pick the Best Size TV for your room:
+To find the perfect TV size for your living room:

 - Measure the viewing distance from your couch to the TV

-- The result is the best size TV for your room (in inches)
+- The result is the best size TV (in inches, measured diagonally)

 - When in doubt, round up